-In most cases, the university will never hear from these applicants again.
-The University of the Arts London (UAL) wanted to get to the heart of what makes prospective students pull out.
+In most cases, the university will never hear from these applicants again, but the University of the Arts London (UAL) wanted to get to the heart of what makes prospective students pull out.
 It was important to understand how the picture differed between the university’s six colleges, and the impact of other factors such as

 “We realised this was a group of people we were putting quite a lot of resources into, but we didn’t actually know much about them.”

 Using UAL’s database, we conducted a quantitative study of people who had withdrawn or declined offers.
 We asked about the whole application process, including reasons for applying, barriers to enrolling, competing universities and feelings about the application experience.
 We also conducted a “deep dive” into key issues such as the interview process.